Dark social is social sharing that's taking place in private online communities

 Speaking of stories, start building a brand story with heart and personality!
 All this means taking online marketing tactics back to the basics of business.
 We need to show up, be real, build relationships, focus on our communities, and stop playing games.

-Here are a couple more strategies to build communities in 2020
+Here are a few more strategies to build communities

 Being authentic and true to yourself is critical in an online world that values and encourages small communities.
 When we are true to ourselves, we find people who get us and understand what we're doing; we can build tribes of people who align with us.
 One of the ways we can do this is through live streams.